 Prior to World War II, Butler spoke out against what he saw as admiration for Fascism and for Italy´s leader Benito Mussolini.
 He was punished for telling an unfavorable story about Mussolini, avoided court-martial by accepting a reprimand.
 Because of his rank, he was able to write his own reprimand and never apologized to Mussolini.

 Butler retired from the military in 1931.
-By then, he had begun question US involvement in foreign conflicts.
-He had come to believe that war--in particular WWI--was really a profitable business for the few and at the expense of thousands of lives.
+By then, he was beginning to question US involvement in foreign conflicts.
+He had come to believe that war–in particular WWI–was really a profitable business for the few and at the expense of thousands of lives.
 He thought of himself as a cog in the imperialist war machine.

 In a booklet titled War is a Racket, Butler wrote, “In the World War [I] a mere handful garnered the profits of the conflict.
 At least 21,000 new millionaires and billionaires were made in the United States during the World War….How many of these war millionaires shouldered a rifle?….The general public shoulders the bill.
 And what is this bill? …Newly placed gravestones.
 Mangled bodies.
 Shattered minds…For a great many years, as a soldier, I had a suspicion that war was a racket; not until I retired to civil life did I fully realize it.
 Now that I see the international war clouds gathering, as they are today, I must face it and speak out.”

 War is a Racket grew out of a series of speeches Butler gave to whatever group wanted to hear his views.
 Though he faced criticism, Butler was steadfast in his beliefs about war, US imperialism, and a growing Pro-Fascist movement.
 He spoke frankly and honestly about his experiences and opinions, and was very popular with the American public.